Roma Station (Lisbon Metro)

 Roma is a station on the Green Line of the Lisbon Metro.
 The station is located on Avenida de Roma, near the intersection with Avenida dos Estados Unidos da América, enabling access to the Roma-Areeiro railway station nearby.

 History

 The original structure was designed by the architect Denis Gomes with art installations by the painter Maria Keil.

-The stations was expanded and refurbished in 2010 by the architct Ana Nascimento, with art installations by painters: Lurdes de Castro, René Bertholo e Maria Keil.
+The stations was expanded and refurbished in 2010 by the architect Ana Nascimento, with art installations by painters Lurdes de Castro, René Bertholo and Maria Keil.